 Airbnb-style lets need regulation to prevent loss of private rented homes and displacement of residents, analysis says

-The rapid growth of short-term lets through platforms such as Airbnb could lead to the loss of private rented homes and displace long-term residents if left unregulated, new research by Professor Alasdair Rae for the Chartered Institute of Housing (CIH) has suggested.
+That is what new research by Professor Alasdair Rae for the Chartered Institute of Housing (CIH) has suggested.

 The analysis, published in the CIH’s UK Housing Review 2019, suggests that on Airbnb alone there are over 77,000 lets in Greater London, with 55.4 per cent being entire homes.
 The bulk of lets are heavily concentrated in Westminster (8,328), Tower Hamlets (7,513) and Hackney (5,907).